 If you have any questions about our privacy practices, including this policy, you may contact us by email at firstname.lastname@example.org or by mail at Airtable, 799 Market St., 8th Floor, San Francisco, CA 94103.

 The disclosures in this section apply solely to residents of the European Economic Area ("EEA"), Switzerland, and the United Kingdom ("UK"), and describe how we collect, use, disclose, and otherwise process personal data about you.
 Unless otherwise expressly stated, all terms in this section have the same meaning as defined in the General Data Protection Regulation ("GDPR").
-Airtable is the controller of the personal data we hold about you in connection with your use of the Service.
+We are the controller of the personal data we hold about you in connection with your use of the Services.

 You have the following rights in respect of your personal data that we hold: (i) right of access; (ii) right of portability; (iii) right to rectification; (iv) right to erasure; (v) right to restriction; (vi) right to withdraw consent; and (vii) right to object.